isabella232/scope-services/walk-through.rst

     }
   }

-And the log entries for a blank page:
+And the log entries for a blank page are:

 .. code-block:: none